OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET, OWIN, and Microsoft Authentication Library (MSAL) for .NET.

-> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses Single Sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md) .
+> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md) .

 ## Prerequisites